Allied missions against Milne Bay

 Six A6M Zeros attacking Milne Bay are intercepted by 22 P-40s of 75 and 76 Squadron and are targeted by anti-aircraft fire.
 The Japanese lost four Zeros.
 The RAAF lost four pilots and planes including P-40E Kittyhawk A29-123 pilot F/O Mark Sheldon (KIA) and P-40E Kittyhawk A29-100 piloted by W/O Shelley (MIA), P-40E Kittyhawk A29-93 piloted F/O Albert McLeod (KIA) and P-40E Kittyhawk A29-84 pilot F/Sgt Geoge Inkster (KIA).

 August 23, 1942 (not classified as a raid officially, no bombs dropped)

-16 Zeros from Buna take off at 8:10 attack Rabi at 9:15, finding only one P-40 in the air, no other planes take off.
-One P-40 is damaged, one Zero claimed shot down.
+(IJN) 16 Zeros from Buna take off at 8:10 attack Rabi at 9:15, finding only one P-40 in the air, no other planes take off.
+One P-40 is damaged, one Zero is claimed as shot down.